 And I have not even begun to cover how an occupational therapist could

 use the playdough differently with a child who has cerebral palsy or is

 So just “doing playdough” is not a therapy activity.
 It is how an OT uses the playdough that makes a difference to a child’s development.

-Pediatric occupational therapy is more than just planning and carrying out a session with a child.
+Pediatric occupational therapy is more than just planning and carrying out a session of fun activities with a child.

-As I write this page, it is April, which is Occupational Therapy Awareness Month in the USA and there has been much excitement and sharing among OT bloggers in the last few days!
+April is Occupational Therapy Awareness Month in the USA and there is always much excitement and sharing among OT bloggers during this month each year!

 My absolute favorite aspect of occupational therapy is getting to play with kids in order to help them.
 It is especially wonderful when working with kids from deprived backgrounds, who are usually just trying to survive a hostile environment.
 For them to discover the joy of play while working on their skills is very special.